sharan01x/blog/_posts/2023-06-29-better-tools-should-be-better-employed.md

 hidden: false
 comments: false
 ---
-When you have access to tools that provide you unlimited capability, how should these tools be used
+When you have access to tools that provide you unlimited capability, how should these tools be used.
 # Introduction
 In the age of AI, the only limitation to creating things is our ability to imagine them.
 While AI tools allow for new possibilities, there is a real growing concern that our ability to imagine itself may be eviscerated.
 But uniquely to our time, there are dire consequences to using *and* not using the technologies.
 The only way forward is to pay attention to where we employ these tools and where we don’t.